 If you’ve been paying into the Canada Pension Plan (CPP) for the prerequisite number of years, you may be eligible to receive the CPP Death Benefit up to a maximum of $2500.

 Personally, I look at this as icing on the cake.
-Assuming you qualify, your survivors have to fill out an application and payment from service Canada.
-Processing can take anywhere from 6 to 12 weeks.
+Assuming you qualify, your survivors have to fill out an application and wait for payment from service Canada.
+Processing can take anywhere from 4 to 12 weeks.

 PSSST - I've got a little tax info for ya'

 Is the CPP death benefit taxable?

 Yes, the CPP Death Benefit is taxable income and the tax must be paid by the person who receives the money whether it's the estate or an individual.

 “THE GOOD NEWS: All final expense life insurance proceeds are paid out tax-free and free of probate as long as your named beneficiaries are alive.”